 Instructions

-3. Use a rolling pin to roll the pastry out to 0.5cm thick in a large circular shape - wide enough to completely cover the tart tin and sides.
+8. Use a rolling pin to roll the pastry out to 0.5cm thick in a large circular shape - wide enough to completely cover the tart tin/pie dish and sides.
 If there's any breaking or uneven edges you can just patch them up easily with other pieces of pastry.

-5. Gently tuck the pastry into the tin, pressing down to completely cover the base and around the sides.
-Use a sharp knife to slice off any excess pastry (you can save these offcuts in the fridge for later use).
-You should be left with a nice neat edge.
+10. Gently tuck the pastry into the tin/dish, pressing down to completely cover the base and around the sides.
+Now use a sharp knife to slice off any excess pastry if there is any (you can save these offcuts in the fridge for later use).
+You can also fold in any overhang if you like, for a thick or raised crust.

-8. To make the pecan pie filling, place the butter, light brown sugar, golden syrup, salt and cornflour in a non-stick saucepan.
+13. To make the pecan pie filling, place the 120g butter, 160g light brown sugar, 160ml golden syrup, pinch of salt and 2 tsp cornflour in a non-stick saucepan.
 Heat for 10 minutes over a low-medium heat, stirring occasionally, to dissolve the sugar.
 Then turn the heat up to medium and allow the mixture to bubble gently for 2 minutes.

-9. Turn off the heat and wait for the bubbles to disappear.
-Then add the vanilla essence and stir through.
+14. Turn off the heat and wait for the bubbles to disappear.
+Then add the tsp vanilla essence and stir through.
 Set aside to cool for 5 minutes.

-10. Crack the eggs into a large heatproof bowl and whisk.
+15. Crack the 3 medium eggs into a large heatproof bowl and whisk.
 Slowly pour the warm butter-sugar mixture into the bowl, whisking constantly to ensure the mixture does not split.

-11. Now add the pecans to the mixture and stir until they are well-coated.
+16. Now add the 200g pecans to the mixture and stir until they are well-coated.
 Then carefully pour the pie filling into the pie case, until it almosts reaches the top of the case.

 shortcrust blind baking